Cross-Layer Semantic Flow Reconstruction for Attack Detection in Agentic Systems: Method

-We denote each raw log record as a structured tuple containing rich contextual information: where $\text{Log}_i$ encompasses basic log attributes (e.g., timestamp, log type), $\text{Sub}_i$ denotes the subject context, and $\text{Obj}_i$ denotes the object context.
+where $\text{Log}_i$ encompasses basic log attributes (e.g., timestamp, log type), $\text{Sub}_i$ denotes the subject context, and $\text{Obj}_i$ denotes the object context.
 Following acquisition, we deserialize and parse these records to instantiate the semantic event $e = (l, s, r, o, t)$ for subsequent graph construction and analysis.